aws/aws-gamekit-unity/Packages/com.amazonaws.gamekit/README.md

 save points.

 ## Installing AWS GameKit
+1. Download the latest  tarball `.tgz` file from the [releases page](https://github.com/aws/aws-gamekit-unity/releases)
-To install this package, follow the instructions in the [Unity Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).
+2. Add it to a Unity project using the Unity Package Manager.
+To do so, follow the instructions in the [Unity Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).

 To learn more about Unity Packages, the official documentation can be found [here](https://docs.unity3d.com/Manual/Packages.html).